 Joanne has been practicing yoga since 1990 and TriYoga since 1993.
 She has been a certified TriYoga teacher since 1998 and teaches Basics thru Level 3 at the TriYoga Boston Center in Waltham, MA.

 Ruth Landsman, E-RYT 500, C-IAYT

-Erica Bronstein has been practicing yoga for more than twenty years and is grateful to have discovered Triyoga in 2005.
-She is certified to teach Basics and Level One.
+Erica has been practicing yoga for more than twenty years and is grateful to have discovered Triyoga in 2005.
+She is certified to teach Basics through Level Two.

 Wade discovered TriYoga in 2009.
 He is a certified Basics instructor and he has been teaching Prana Vidya and meditation since 2011.

 “My first year of college, someone had one of those little books you get in the grocery store check-out lines.
 Yoga.
 Fascinated, I took the book, rallied the hall women and we all gathered to do yoga.
 That was 1968.
 Since then, Yoga has always been a part of my life, and, I think, also the desire to gather others to share in the experience and learn.
 My first home practice was inspired by Jess Stern’s Yoga Youth and Reincarnation.
 I never really took a class until I discovered TriYoga at a Sisterhood weekend and I was hooked.
 My solitary practice suddenly expanded into a meaningful practice of breath, asana, and kriya flow.
 I retired from a professional life of teaching software apps, English as a Second Language, and Spanish, into my encore career of sharing the experience of yoga with the people I meet.”